July 18, 20257 min read

-10 Common Air Fryer Mistakes That Ruin Your Food
+10 Common Cooking Mistakes That Ruin Your Food

-Air fryers have become a staple in modern kitchens, promising crispy, delicious results without the heavy use of oil.
-But if your fries are soggy or your chicken is dry, it might not be the air fryer's fault—it could be user error.
+These countertop convection appliances have become a staple in modern kitchens, promising crispy, delicious results without the heavy use of oil.
+But if your fries are soggy or your chicken is dry, it might not be the appliance's fault—it could be user error.

-Whether you're converting oven recipes to the air fryer or trying to perfect your air fryer game, here are 10 common mistakes people make and how to avoid them.
+Whether you're converting oven recipes to this compact cooking device or trying to perfect your culinary skills, here are 10 common mistakes people make and how to avoid them.

 1. Overcrowding the Basket